liw3n/bitbucket-code-review-agent/docs/sentinel.agents.md

 ## Directory
 - 'src/': Main folder that handles code review webhook logic.
 - 'tests/': Test folder that includes unit tests.
+- 'docs/': Documentation folder that includes more information on the architecture and usage of the project.

 ## Development Rules
 - Use uv for package management: uv add package